Princess Hayu

+Princess Hayu of Yogyakarta (ꦲꦪꦸ; born 24 December 1983) is daughter of Sultan Hamengkubuwono X of Yogyakarta and his consort, Ratu Hemas.

 Early life

 Princess Hayu was born in Yogyakarta on 24 December 1983.
 She is the fourth daughter of five siblings: 1.
 Princess Mangkubumi, 2.
 Princess Condrokirono, 3.
 Princess Maduretno, 4.
 Princess Hayu and 5.
 Princess Bendara.
 She spent her early childhood mostly in Yogyakarta.
 One of her particular interests when she was a child were games, mostly puzzles and Lego.
 In her adolescent days, she also enjoyed sports, especially roller-skating.
 She competed in a national championship to represent her province in 1992 and won a gold medal.